-Prerequisite: Teacher placement and a B (83%) or higher in previous Social Studies course.
+Prerequisite: Teacher placement.
 Concurrent enrollment in Honors English or above is highly recommended.
 In AP World History: Modern, students investigate significant events, individuals, developments, and processes from 1200 to the present.
 Students develop and use the same skills and methods employed by historians: analyzing primary and secondary sources; developing historical arguments; making historical connections; and utilizing reasoning about comparison, causation, and continuity and change.
 The course provides six themes that students explore throughout the course in order to make connections among historical developments in different times and places: humans and the environment, cultural developments and interactions, governance, economic systems, social interactions and organization, and technology and innovation.
 Students will consider God's providential hand throughout history.
 We also look at how God holds man responsible for being instruments for accomplishing His purposes.
 All students are expected to take the AP exam given by the College Board in May.

-United States History
+United States History Grade Level: 11